Folic Acid: Benefits, Dosage, Risk Factor and Precautions

 Folic acid or vitamin B9 is known to improve the health of your nails, skin and hair.
 It promotes the growth of healthy hair.
 Besides, it supports the growth of the cells present in the tissues of your nails, hair, and skin.
 Folate or folic acid also helps in the proper functioning of the red blood cells in your body, which helps in preventing premature greying of hair.

-Apart from the above-mentioned folic acid uses and benefits, it also helps in improving blood sugar levels, improves fertility, reduces inflammation, lowers side effects of medications, and helps people with kidney disease.
+Apart from the above-mentioned folic acid benefits, it also helps in improving blood sugar levels, improves fertility, reduces inflammation, lowers side effects of medications, and helps people with kidney disease.

 Larger studies are still required to validate the advantages of folate supplementation.
 People may take supplements containing folate for a variety of additional causes.